-WHY YOUR SKIN IS PIGMENTED ANDHOW TO STOP IT
+WHY YOUR SKIN IS PIGMENTED AND

 The color of skin is due to a natural pigment called melanin which is synthesized in special cells namely melanocytes and located in the deeper layer of the epidermis.
 Brown, red or pink, small or large, hyperpigmentation is a darkening of skin due to higher than normal levels of melanin.
 Any part of skin that is darker than the rest is hyper-pigmented, no matter where it occurs.
 The most important thing to do is wear sunscreen-even if you don’t see discoloration on your skin, you should protect it from the sun and blue light to lessen your chances in the future.